sarahsabouni96/AI-MUSIC-MOOD-CLASSIFIER/README.md

 - valence
 - tempo
 - duration_min *(converted from milliseconds)*
+---
+**Dataset Source**

+The dataset used in this project is from Kaggle: [Moodify Dataset](https://www.kaggle.com/datasets/abdullahorzan/moodify-dataset?resource=download). and contains numerical audio features extracted from songs.

 The target variable is the song mood, represented as integer labels.
 ---

 ## Target Labels